 Private Ancillary Funds (PAFs) Public Ancillary Funds (PuAFs) Sub-funds, within a PuAF Testamentary or will and private charitable trusts Bequests What are they?
 PAFs are private charitable trusts to which taxpayers can make tax deductible donations, for giving to 'Item 1' Deductible Gift Recipients (DGR) charities and other eligible entities.
-20 PuAFs are a vehicle for meaning they are allow the public (PAFs canno PuAFs is to enable dor giving through a sub-fi account' that generally PuAFs can donate to D and other eligible entit ved to raise funds from ot).
-A common use of nors to carry out their und, a form of 'giving y sits within a PuAF.
-DGR 'Item 1' charities Private charitable trusts are often, though not only, created through a bequest in a will.
+20 PuAFs are a vehicle for public philanthropy - meaning they are allowed to raise funds from the public (PAFs cannot).
+A common use of PuAFs is to enable donors to carry out their giving through a sub-fund, a form of 'giving account' that generally sits within a PuAF.
+PuAFs can donate to DGR 'Item 1' charities and other eligible entities.
+Private charitable trusts are often, though not only, created through a bequest in a will.
 Bequests are a way to make a donation directly to a charity through a will and come into effect on the passing of the donor.
 Who uses them?
 PAFs can be attractive to those who want greater control over granting and investment management, whilst being comfortable with the additional compliance obligations involved with operating such a vehicle.
 They can be particularly attractive to people who want to use a vehicle for establishing a longer-term legacy which can be stewarded by future generations.
 Some corporate foundations also use PAFs.
 PuAFs are generally used by community foundations or by other intermediary organisations to support their donors' giving objectives.
 Sub-funds do not require the same sort of financial commitment as a PAF, and therefore they can be attractive to those commencing their journey into structured giving.
 They can also be used for larger scale giving.
 They are relatively simple to establish and are attractive to donors that desire to be more focused on granting and are happy to have less control over the investment of funds.
 Giving circles often use a sub-fund structure.
 Private charitable trusts appeal to those intending to gift to non-DGR charities, those not concerned about receiving a tax deduction for their donations, and/or making plans for the allocation of assets following end of life.
 Bequests appeal to people right across the population, of all income brackets.
-Profile (figures are for 2017-18 unless otherwis e stated) Total assets in structures (\$ million) \$7,183 \$3,483 \$1,060 (Note: This figure is also included in the PuAF totals) \$7,700 (2015-16 actual) n/a Annual donations in (\$ million) \$1,009 \$684 \$123 (Note: This figure is also included in the PuAF totals) n/a n/a Annual grants out (\$ million) \$394 \$395 \$57 (Note: This figure is also included in the PuAF totals) ~\$546 (2017-18 estimate) ~\$486 (2017-18 estimate) Total number of vehicles 1,853 1,355 1,995 2005 (2015-16 actual) ~10,000 p.a.
+Profile (figures are for 2017-18 unless otherwis e stated) Total assets in structures (\$ million) \$7,183 \$3,483 \$1,060 (Note: This figure is also included in the PuAF totals) \$7,700 (2015-16 actual) n/a Annual donations in (\$ million) \$1,009 \$684 \$123 (Note: This figure is also included in the PuAF totals) n/a n/a Annual grants out (\$ million) \$394 \$395 \$57 (Note: This figure is also included in the PuAF totals) ~\$546 (2017-18 estimate) ~\$486 (2017-18 estimate) Total number of vehicles 1,853 1,355 1,995 2005 (2015-16 actual) -10,000 p.a.
 (2017-18 estimate) Average size of vehicle (\$ million) \$4.4 \$2.6 \$0.5 \$3.8 (2017-18 estimate) ~\$0.048 (2017-18 estimate)